-There are a lot of vegan products available in many supermarkets, which can be good replacement to meat.
-Look for veggie burgers, sausages, steaks and mince.
-You can also look up some recipes and try to make your own delicious burgers or even sausages.
+There are a lot of vegan products available in many supermarkets, which can be a good replacement for meat.
+Look for veggie burgers, sausages, steaks, and mince.
+You can also lookup some recipes and try to make your own delicious burgers or even sausages.

 7. Look for vegan cookbooks

 Today there are thousands of cookbooks for feeding vegetarian children.
 They are a perfect place to start if you are feeling completely lost, and they are a good source of useful information.
-Go to your local bookstore, order online or go to the wholefood store, which can also give you some tips.
+Go to your local bookstore, order online, or go to the whole store, which can also give you some tips.